 Our Memory Box Program provides hand-painted boxes to area hospitals for parents who have lost an infant.

-HOOT organizes, judges, and sponsors the cash prize awards and the Best of Show awards in the Tole and Decorative Painting category at the Ohio State Fair.
+HOOT organizes, judges, and sponsors the cash prize awards and the Best of Show awards in the Decorative Painting department of the Arts, Crafts and Fashion competition at the Ohio State Fair.

 These are just a few of the activities that we are involved in because as needs arise in our community (and oftentimes outside of the local area), HOOT has and continues to “step up to the plate” and get involved in becoming part of the solution.
 Yes, we paint – but painting isn’t all we do.